 Nit: Nits are lice eggs.
 They can be hard to see and are found firmly attached to the hair shaft.
 They are oval and usually yellow to white.
 Pubic lice nits take about 6-10 days to hatch.

 Adult pubic lice are 1.1-1.8 mm in length.
-Pubic lice typically are found attached to hair in the pubic area but sometimes are found on coarse hair elsewhere on the body (for example, eyebrows, eyelashes, beard, moustache, chest, armpits, etc.).
+Pubic lice typically are found attached to hair in the pubic area.
+Still, they are sometimes found on coarse hair elsewhere on the body (for example, eyebrows, eyelashes, beard, moustache, chest, armpits, etc.).

 Pubic lice infestations (pthiriasis) are usually spread through sexual contact.
-Dogs, cats, and other pets do not play a role in the transmission of human lice.
+Dogs, cats, and other pets do not play a role in transmitting human lice.

 Where Are Pubic Lice Found?

-Pubic lice usually are found in the genital area on pubic hair; but they may occasionally be found on other coarse body hair, such as hair on the legs, armpits, moustache, beard, eyebrows, or eyelashes.
+Pubic lice are usually found in the genital area of pubic hair.
+Still, they may occasionally be found on other coarse body hair, such as hair on the legs, armpits, moustache, beard, eyebrows, or eyelashes.

 Pubic lice on the eyebrows or eyelashes of children may be a sign of sexual exposure or abuse.
 Lice found on the head is generally head lice, not pubic lice.